The Conversation View is the active chat workspace where messages are read, managed, and replied to.

 Best practice

-Before sending a reply:- Review recent messages
+Before sending a reply:

 - Confirm correct conversation